Asif-Iqbal-Bhatti/High-Entropy-Alloys/README.md

 > '''
 GSFE = (E_fault - E_perfect) / Area
 > '''
-To generate the crystal structures, Atomsk needs to be installed.
+Atomsk needs to be installed to generate the crystal structures.
 The link to Atomsk is provided (https://github.com/pierrehirel/atomsk/).
 The generated POSCAR files can be independently run with VASP after relaxation in the z-direction to calculate the energy.
 GSFE can be plotted against a normalized burger vector.

 ### Local Lattice Distortion in HEA Alloys:
 > This script analyzes atomic mismatches for high-entropy alloys.
 It reads the VASP POSCAR and CONTCAR files for initial and final coordinates, computes the atomic drift from its initial position, and calculates the atomic mismatch.
 The definitions used in the script are based on a referenced paper, although various definitions exist.